vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 (source: [TradingView](https://www.tradingview.com/symbols/USDDUSD/?exchange=CRYPTO))

-It’s not perfectly proven what caused USDD’s depeg.
-However, the most named reasons are:
+There are several possible contributors to USDD’s historical struggle with maintaining its peg.
+The most named reasons are:

-* (1) The UST crash, which left many algorithmic stablecoins with problems.
-Especially copy cats of UST.
+* (1) The UST crash destroyed confidence in algorithmic stablecoins, especially anything associated with UST.
-* (2) In the aftermath of the UST crash, FTX and Alameda Research, got into liquidity problems.
-The depeg from November 8th was ascribed to them.
-Justin Sun [stated](https://coinmarketcap.com/community/articles/637615e238e8b54c28f2a219/) that the depeg was caused by Alameda, as they sold USDD to cover liquidity at FTX.
-On-chain data shows that two whales caused a depeg, by selling large amounts of USDD for USDT and USDC via the Curve [USDD-3CRV](https://curve.fi/#/ethereum/pools/factory-v2-116/deposit) meta pool.
+* (2) In the aftermath of the UST crash, FTX and Alameda Research experienced a liquidity crunch.
+Justin Sun [claimed](https://coinmarketcap.com/community/articles/637615e238e8b54c28f2a219/) that the depeg was caused by Alameda, as they sold USDD to cover liquidity at FTX.
+On-chain data shows that two whales caused a depeg by selling large amounts of USDD for USDT and USDC via the Curve [USDD-3CRV](https://curve.fi/#/ethereum/pools/factory-v2-116/deposit) metapool.
 This led to an imbalance (82.27% USDD share in the pool).
-The imbalance [continued](https://www.coindesk.com/markets/2022/12/12/trons-usdd-stablecoin-hits-lowest-since-june/) for over three months.
-In terms of balance, the pool looks much better today.
+The imbalance [continued](https://www.coindesk.com/markets/2022/12/12/trons-usdd-stablecoin-hits-lowest-since-june/) for over three months (The pool balance has since recovered).
+* (3) The USDD team and the TDR appear unwilling to sell off TRX collateral or any reserves in an attempt to re-establish the peg.
+Instead, they continue to fill the reserves, attempting to bolster confidence.
+To make an impact, the TDR would need to allocate funds directly, e.g. depositing into the Curve pool, market buying USDD with its collateral, or putting USDC or USDT into the PSM module.

-* (3) The “bids to asks” ratio at the exchange Huobi was below one Dollar for almost four months.
-And the USDD price dipped again to ~$0.97 on January 6, 2023, as Huobi [announced](https://www.reuters.com/technology/crypto-exchange-huobi-lay-off-20-staff-justin-sun-2023-01-06/?utm_campaign=Research%20newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-90Ssplxp4ox-c6QnYXD77LRkl03TkMD4VWmGvDL6pP89KqfnSqpOuDVmCSbPoqpAbQ1SYm)  that it was laying off 20% of its staff.
-That same day, Justin Sun [transferred](https://www.bloomberg.com/news/articles/2023-01-06/sun-moves-100-million-of-crypto-to-support-his-exchange-huobi?utm_campaign=Research%20newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-90Ssplxp4ox-c6QnYXD77LRkl03TkMD4VWmGvDL6pP89KqfnSqpOuDVmCSbPoqpAbQ1SYm)  $100M in USDC and USDT from Binance to Huobi, in a show of confidence.
+USDD traded below peg on Huobi for almost four months.
+The USDD price dipped again to ~$0.97 on January 6, 2023 as Huobi [announced](https://www.reuters.com/technology/crypto-exchange-huobi-lay-off-20-staff-justin-sun-2023-01-06/?utm_campaign=Research%20newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-90Ssplxp4ox-c6QnYXD77LRkl03TkMD4VWmGvDL6pP89KqfnSqpOuDVmCSbPoqpAbQ1SYm)  that it was laying off 20% of its staff.
+That same day, Justin Sun [transferred](https://www.bloomberg.com/news/articles/2023-01-06/sun-moves-100-million-of-crypto-to-support-his-exchange-huobi?utm_campaign=Research%20newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-90Ssplxp4ox-c6QnYXD77LRkl03TkMD4VWmGvDL6pP89KqfnSqpOuDVmCSbPoqpAbQ1SYm) $100M in USDC and USDT from Binance to Huobi in a show of confidence.

-In conclusion, USDD does not print a healthy image.
-On the contrary, it has failed to hold its peg since the start.
-Despite Justin Sun’s crusade to support the peg, Tron’s stablecoin has a hard time recovering from its bumpy start.
-Among other issues, one of the main problems is the stability mechanisms.
-It seems that Justin Sun and the TDR are not willing to sell off TRX collateral or any reserves, in an attempt to re-establish the peg.
-Instead, they continue the fill the reserves, trying to show confidence in their stablecoin.
-However, these actions only have a symbolic meaning.
-The assets in the reserve vault don’t impact USDD’s price directly.
-To cause an impact, the TDR and Justin Sun would need to put their money where it can directly re-establish the peg.
-For instance, into the Curve pool, by market buying USDD with its collateral, or by putting USDC or USDT into the PSM module, to name a few examples.
-On the other hand, through such actions, the TDR would indirectly admit that USDD is dependent on its manual interventions.
-Plus it would put their funds at risk, whereas nothing can happen to their collateral while in the TDR-controlled contracts.
+Despite Justin Sun’s battle to support the peg, Tron’s stablecoin has had a hard time recovering from its bumpy start.
+One of the main problems is that the stability mechanisms are governed by the TDR members.
+On the other hand, by taking action to defend the peg, the TDR would indirectly admit that USDD is dependent on its manual interventions.
+It would also put their treasury at risk, whereas nothing can happen to their collateral while in the TDR-controlled contracts.

 ## Custody Risk